Kapre: Behavior

 Kapres are believed to be nocturnal and omnivorous.
 They are not necessarily considered to be evil.
 However, they may turn vengeful when the tree that they are inhabiting is cut down.

 A Kapre may make contact with people to offer friendship, or if it is attracted to a woman.
-If a Kapre befriends a human, especially because of love, the Kapre will consistently follow its "love interest" throughout life.
+If a Kapre befriends a human, especially because of love, the Kapre will push them away because of his negative aura and still try to consistently follow its "love interest" throughout life.
 Also, if one is a friend of the Kapre, then that person will have the ability to see it and if they were to sit on it then any other person would be able to see the huge entity.

 Kapres, also called agtà, are said to play pranks on people, frequently making travelers become disoriented and lose their way in the mountains or in the woods.
 They are also believed to have the ability to confuse people even in their own familiar surroundings; for instance, someone who forgets that they are in their own garden or home is said to have been tricked by a Kapre.
 Reports of experiencing Kapre enchantment include that of witnessing rustling tree branches, even if the wind is not strong.
 Some more examples would be hearing loud laughter coming from an unseen being, witnessing much smoke from the top of a tree, seeing big red glaring eyes during night time from a tree, as well as actually seeing a Kapre walking in forested areas.
 It is also believed that abundant fireflies in woody areas are the embers from the Kapre's lit cigars or tobacco pipe.
-There might be Aztec influence there too since cigars and tobacco are a Native-American invention.

-Documentary

-In the 2015 documentary series The Creatures of Philippine Mythology, the origin, history and evolution of the Kapre is examined.
-It starts in the pre-Spanish Philippines where animist beliefs created a huge black spirit that watched people from the trees, follows the etymology of the term "kapre", and discovers why the creature is always smoking cigars.